MEDALBARS #44061C Imperial 3 Piece Medal Bar

-The reverse is covered in the original blue velvet and is fitted with a long pin.
+The reverse is covered in black material and fitted with a long pin.

 MEDALBARS #42831 Imperial Medal Bar